zavalab/ADAM_Documentation/custom_model.md

 <img src="Pictures\custom_model\input_dat.png">

 <p>
-  Similar to the biogas from waste example, the inputs for the custom model are supply data, customer data, technology data, and trasportation data.
+  Similar to the biogas from waste example, the inputs for the custom model are supply data, customer data, technology data, and transportation data.
 The only difference is the information included in the technology data.
 </p>

 <p>
  In the biogas from waste example, the technology data only included information about existing technology sites.
-This makes sense since the biogas from waste model is a management-type model; however, for a design-type model, we must also consider <b>technology candidates</b>, sites where technologies could potentially be built.
+This makes sense since the Biogas from Waste model is a management-type model; however, for a design-type model, we must also consider <b>technology candidates</b>, sites where technologies could potentially be built.
 </p>

 <p>
-  All other inputs are the same as the biogas from waste example except the suppliers and customers are generic; the suppliers do not need to be CAFOs which supply cattle waste and the consumers do not need to be the same as the ones in the biogas from waste example.
+  All other inputs are the same as the biogas from waste example except the suppliers and customers are generic; the suppliers do not need to be CAFOs that supply cattle waste and the consumers do not need to be the same as the ones in the biogas from waste example.
 </p>

 <br>